 Continuation of AGT 120.
 Soil organic matter and its functions in the soil are discussed.
 Water conservation, soil management and drainage or irrigation practices are covered.

-BASIC BUILDING PRINCIPLES/ELECTRICAL (2 credits) Selection of building materials and construction.
-The design and construction concepts of livestock, storage and feed handling facilities is presented.
-Basic farm wiring including calculation of wattage, voltage and wiring size.
+BASIC BUILDING PRINCIPLES/ELECTRICAL Selection of building materials and construction.
+The design and wattage, voltage and wiring size.

+(2 credits) construction concepts of livestock, storage and feed handling facilities is presented.
+Basic farm wiring including calculation of